lee2998p/Embedded2/README.md

 ```shell
 $ conda env create -f environment.yml
 ```
-4. Add the Embedded2 folder to PYTHONPATH in your .bashrc by adding the following line:
+4. Add the Embedded2 folder to PYTHONPATH by adding the following line in your .bashrc file:
 ```export PYTHONPATH=/path/Embedded2```
 # Usage
 # Contributing